 - Special enrollment period: You may be able to enroll in Medicare during a special enrollment period (SEP) based on certain qualifying life events — for example, if you postponed Medicare due to having employer-sponsored coverage, whether on your own or through your spouse.
 The SEP allows you to enroll in Medicare without a late penalty.

 - General enrollment period: If you have to buy Medicare Part A and you don’t qualify for a special enrollment period, you may have to wait for a general enrollment period to apply, which runs from Jan.
 1 to March 31 each year.
-Your coverage would start on July 1 of that same year.
+Your coverage would start the month after you sign up.

 If you don't get benefits from Social Security or the Railroad Retirement Board and have to pay for Medicare Part A, you'll get a monthly bill from Medicare.
 Part B is billed quarterly.

-Extra time to enroll in Medicare for 2022: Extra time to sign up for Medicare is available for anyone who wasn’t able to contact the Social Security Administration because of problems with Social Security’s telephone system between Jan.
+Extra time to enroll in Medicare: Extra time to sign up for Medicare is available for anyone who wasn’t able to contact the Social Security Administration because of problems with Social Security’s telephone system between Jan.
 1, 2022, and Dec.
 30, 2022.

 Medicare Part A is free for most people, but if you don't qualify for premium-free Part A, you can buy it.

-You'll pay up to $499 per month for Part A in 2022.
-If you paid Medicare taxes for less than 7.5 years, the standard Part A cost is $499 per month.
-If you paid Medicare taxes for more than 7.5 years but less than 10 years, Part A will cost you $274 per month.
+You'll pay up to $506 per month for Part A in 2023.
+If you paid Medicare taxes for less than 7.5 years, the standard Part A cost is $506 per month.
+If you paid Medicare taxes for at least 7.5 years but less than 10 years, Part A will cost you $278 per month.

 In most cases, if you choose to purchase Part A, you must also: